 Pro Tip – If you start early, you can combine Chand Baori and Bhangarh for a long day trip.

 Even before you reach the palace you pass through the colorful Havelis to reach a porch full of Vintage Cars.
 Take a flight of stairs escorted by a mustached gentleman in Rajasthani attire.
-You are taken for a guided tour post which you can have your lunch at the restaurant.
+You are taken on a guided tour after which you can have your lunch at the restaurant.

 Samode Palace is a private palace located about 45 km from Jaipur in the village of Samode.
 At the time of writing, there is an entry fee of Rs 1000/- that includes cover charges for the lunch.